Origin, route, context, and widget key boundaries

 Safe page context

-Send page, route, feature, workflow, role, plan, state, and entity hints.
+Send path, title, feature, workflow, role, and locale.
+Legacy fields are public-label compatibility only.
 Do not send secrets or raw customer records.

 Screenshot attachments